Parametric instability induced scalar gravitational waves from a model pulsating neutron star: Modal equation including damping and parametric excitation

 The stability domain near the principal parametric excitation frequency with $a \approx 1$ and $q \approx 0$ have been obtained in \cite{Taylor1969}.
 For $a=1$, i.e. $\Omega_m = 2\omega_n$, $\varphi_n$ becomes unstable if the condition

 is satisfied.
-From \eqref{U2} we see that the above condition can be satisfied for sufficiently large $\beta$.
+From \eqref{U2} we see that the above condition can be satisfied for sufficiently large $\beta$ and $\epsilon$.

-As an example, consider a model neutron star with radius $R=15$km, equilibrium density $\rho_0=10^{15}$ g/cm$^3$, which is radially pulsating with density wave speed $v=0.75\,c$, amplitude parameter $\epsilon=1/3$, mode index $m=12$ and frequency $\Omega_m/2\pi=90$ kHz.
-(Cf. \eqref{rho}, \eqref{Omega} and \eqref{VV0}.)
-Using \eqref{wn}, this frequency is twice the frequency of the lowest quasi-normal mode of a massless scalar field with $\mu_0=0$, $n=1$ and $\omega_n/2\pi=45$ kHz.
-It then follows from \eqref{rel} that $\chi_{nm}=7.5\times10^{-4}$, and so the estimated unstable $\beta$ values using \eqref{instab} yields $\beta \gtrsim 1400$.

-Recall that the above estimated unstable $\beta$ based on \eqref{instab} does not take into account mode coupling, which could shift the boundary of instability moderately.
-To access this, we have performed numerical simulations via direct finite difference discretization of \eqref{vweq} that allows all modes of $\phi$ to be excited by the radial pulsation of the model neutron star.
-It is found that multiple mode excitations tend to lower the boundary of instability for $\beta$ by about one order of magnitude.
-Using the same data as the preceding example, unstable excitations of the scalar field are observed for $\beta \gtrsim 100$ as show in Fig.~\ref{fig1} with $\beta=100$.

-We are grateful to J. Hough, C. L\"ammerzahl and J. Reid for discussions and to the STFC Centre for Fundamental Physics for support.
-PB acknowlegdes a 6th Century Studentship from the University of Aberdeen.
+We are grateful to J. Hough (Glasgow), C. L\"ammerzahl (Bremen), J. A. Reid and J. S. Reid (Aberdeen) for helpful discussions, and to the STFC Centre for Fundamental Physics for support.
+PB acknowledges a Sixth Century Ph.D.
+Studentship from the University of Aberdeen.